 CIRDI’s board oversees strategic direction, reviews activities and approves annual budgets.
 The members are:

-- Ali Dastmalchian, dean of the Beedie School of Business, SFU
+- Ali Dastmalchian, dean of the Beedie School of Business, Simon Fraser University (SFU)

 - Cassie Doyle, chief executive officer, CIRDI (ex officio, non-voting)

-- Doug Horswill, former senior VP, sustainability, Teck Resources
+- Doug Horswill, former senior vice-president, sustainability, Teck Resources

-- Louise Millette, director, Department of Civil, Geological and Mining Engineering; head, Sustainable Development Office, EPM
+- Louise Millette, director, Department of Civil, Geological and Mining Engineering; head, Sustainable Development Office, Polytechnique Montréal (PM)

-- Dirk van Zyl , Professor and Chair of Mining and the Environment at the Norman B. Keevil Institute of Mining Engineering, University of British Columbia
+- Dirk van Zyl, professor and chair of Mining and the Environment at the Norman B. Keevil Institute of Mining Engineering, University of British Columbia (UBC)

 - Chris Bastien, manager, finance